Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/integrator-anti-windup/index.md

 The disturbance suppression results demonstrate that both the clamping and the back-tracking methods improved the performance.
 Interestingly, the clamping methods is better to suppress disturbance than the back-tracking in this example.
 It should be noted that these results were achieved using the back-tracking gain of $K_\text{b} = K_\text{i}/K_\text{p}$, which might be required to adjust based on the specific condition and simulation outcomes.

-The anti-windup methods introduced in this article can be implemented by running the Simulink model provided [here](../integrator-anti-windup/simulink/).